ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 #### PRE-UPGRADE NOTES

-If you’re upgrading a distributed deployment, you’ll need to perform the steps below on the master server and all sensors, but make sure you start with the master server first!
+The upgrade process will take anywhere from 30 minutes to over an hour, depending on the speed of your server hardware and Internet connection.
+Please plan accordingly.

 If upgrading over ssh, please consider running byobu/screen/tmux to ensure that if your ssh connection drops your system will continue the upgrade process.

-The upgrade process will take anywhere from 30 minutes to over an hour, depending on the speed of your server hardware and Internet connection.
+If you’re upgrading a distributed deployment, you’ll need to perform the steps below on the master server and all sensors, but make sure you start with the master server first!

 #### PREPARATION
 * Start with a fully configured Security Onion 12.04 installation.